hctbg/jail/README.md

-# Guidline to get boone county jail detainee infomation
+# Guideline to get boone county jail detainee infomation

 Steps to running the web scraper: